coverclock/com-diag-hazer/README.md

 * 80°, - this is the pitch of the vehicle reference frame from the IMU if available.
 * 0° - this is the yaw of the vehicle reference frame from the IMU if available.

+The following command pipeline is useful.

+    tail -f out/host/tmp/example.csv | csv2out

+The peruse command supports this directly when used with a CSV file.

+    peruse example csv

 # Help

 ## gpstool